-Any experienced Los Angeles restaurant worker rights lawyer can inform you that there are always exceptions to any law.
+Any experienced Los Angeles attorney for restaurant workers can inform you that there are always exceptions to any law.
 While most of the U.S. workers will be capable of earning the minimum wage of $7.25 per hour, not all of them are.
 There are some specific exceptions that may allow an employer to pay an employee less than the base rate wage rates that govern their area.
 These include:

 State Minimum Wage

 In other states, the minimum wage is set higher than the federal minimum wage.
 For example, New York has set their minimum wage at $10.40.
-Your Los Angeles workplace lawyer can reveal that California has a set minimum of $10.50 per hour for employers with less than 26 employees.
-However, your Los Angeles restaurant worker rights lawyer will also reveal that employers who have more than 26 employees must pay at a minimum wage of $11.00 per hour.
+California has a set minimum of $10.50 per hour for employers with less than 26 employees.
+Employers who have more than 26 employees must pay at a minimum wage of $11.00 per hour.

 In all of these scenarios, the higher state pay rate trumps that of the federal rate.
 Employers must abide by the state laws regarding minimum wage rates.
 It's also important to note that some states have exceptions that aren't addressed on the federal level.
 In these scenarios, whoever is more specific wins out.
-Your employee rights attorney for restaurant workers can help you to determine whether or not your job is considered exempt from minimum wage in your state.
+Your attorney can help you to determine whether or not your job is considered exempt from minimum wage in your state.